todc/todc-bootstrap/README.md

 Moreover, if your pull request contains JavaScript patches or features, you must include relevant unit tests.
 All HTML and CSS should conform to the [Code Guide](https://github.com/mdo/code-guide), maintained by [Mark Otto](https://github.com/mdo).

+**TODC Bootstrap v3 is now closed off to new features.** It has gone into maintenance mode so that we can focus our efforts on [TODC Bootstrap v4](https://github.com/todc/todc-bootstrap/tree/v4-dev), the future of the theme.
+Pull requests which add new features (rather than fix bugs) should target [TODC Bootstrap v4 (the `v4-dev` git branch)](https://github.com/todc/todc-bootstrap/tree/v4-dev) instead.

 Editor preferences are available in the [editor config](https://github.com/todc/todc-bootstrap/blob/master/.editorconfig) for easy use in common text editors.
 Read more and download plugins at <http://editorconfig.org>.

+**NOTE:** The `v4-dev` branch is not yet avaiable.

 ## Versioning